featbit/featbit/README.md

 ## Contribute to FeatBit

 Building FeatBit is a collaborative effort, and we owe a lot of gratitude to many smart and talented individuals.
 Building it together with community ensures that we build a product that solves real problems for real people.
-We'd love to have your help too: Please feel free to open issues or provide pull requests.
+We'd love to have your help too: Please feel free to open issues, provide pull requests, and request to be a contributor (even a administrator).

 ## License